 Take control of the HMRC investigation

-Encourage you to concentrate on your business and leave dealing with the Inland Revenue (HMRC) to us
+Concentrate on your business and leave dealing with the HMRC to us

 It gives me great pleasure to write to you and thanks to you and your team for the excellent support and guidance

 you gave me over the last year.
 I consider having made contact with you as the crucial step in solving my "Taxing" problem.

 From the time I first had a meeting with you, to the last meeting with the Inland Revenue you were most reassuring.